jraitt/FinancialLadder/PLANNING.md

 ## 1. Project Goals

 -   To provide a user-friendly Streamlit application for bond portfolio allocation.
--   To offer personalized bond ladder strategies based on user inputs (age, investment amount, risk tolerance, etc.).
+-   To allow users to manually allocate bond percentages by symbol.
 -   To visualize bond allocations and expected returns clearly.
 -   To ensure maintainability, scalability, and testability of the codebase.